Soil

 No Dig, Light Dig Vegetable Garden Preparation

-There is an alternative to turning the soil with a tiller or spade.
 The no-dig or light-dig garden preparation method calls for spreading soil amendments across planting beds and allowing rain, wind, and soil organisms to naturally carry the amendments and their nutrients down into the soil.
-Using the no-dig method, an inch or two […] More
+The no-dig, light-dig method is an alternative to turning the soil with a tiller or spade.
+Lightly turning planting beds with […] More

 -